2017–18 UTSA Roadrunners women's basketball team

-The 2017–18 UTSA Roadrunners women's basketball team represents the University of Texas at San Antonio during the 2017–18 NCAA Division I women's basketball season.
-The Roadrunners, led by first year head coach Kristen Holt, play their home games at the Convocation Center and were members of Conference USA.
+The 2017–18 UTSA Roadrunners women's basketball team represented the University of Texas at San Antonio during the 2017–18 NCAA Division I women's basketball season.
+The Roadrunners, led by first year head coach Kristen Holt, played their home games at the Convocation Center and were members of Conference USA.
 They finished the season 9–21, 6–10 in C-USA play to finish in a 3 way tie for tenth place.
-They advanced to the quarterfinals of the C-USA women's tournament where they lost to Western Kentucky.
+They advanced to the quarterfinals of the C-USA women's tournament, where they lost to Western Kentucky.

 Previous season

 They finished the season 14–17, 10–8 in C-USA play to finish in seventh place.
 They lost in the first round of the C-USA women's tournament to Rice.